 This is your guide to leading your team on and off the water.
 You get the chance to bond with your team while competing for the win!
 Event day, Saturday, August 17, 2013, at The Gadsden Riverwalk (behind Chili’s), will feature competitive racing and lots of fun.
 You can decorate your tent, show off your cool team T-shirts – enjoy the experience!

 - You may have a maximum of 24 team members.
 The minimum age for participation is 15.

 - 20 paddlers and 1 drummer (ONLY 3 alternates can be added to your team).
 The steerer will be provided by race management.
 You may have a minimum of 16 paddlers to participate on race day.
 Your team may consist of fellow employees, friends and family.
 You don't need experienced team members.
 Dragon Boat paddling is easy to learn; the techniques and logistical information you need are taught during practice.

 - Each team must race with a minimum of eight (8) women paddlers.
 Your team will receive a time penalty of three (3) seconds for every female your team is short.
 The only exception to this rule – leave the seat empty for every female required.

 - The drummer must weigh 160 pounds or less.
 For safety reasons, there is a weight limit for drummers.
 Your drummer receives instruction in practice to keep the beat of the stroke.
 It is also ideal for this person to yell loudly and have rhythm.
 Drummer can only use provided drumsticks and their voices to direct team members.

-- Sound devices including radios, electronic signaling devices, bullhorns, air horns, whistles and other noisemaking devices are prohibited.
+- Sound Devices including radios, electronic signaling devices, bullhorns, air horns, whistles, generators with a decibel rating over 65dBA and other noisemaking devices are prohibited.

 Each team receives